 If you're like many of the moms we help, it's your first time getting a breast pump through insurance.
 So, naturally, many of the details will be new to you - the process, your coverage, required documents, etc.

 Our knowledgeable team pulled together the questions they are asked most often and answers that are sure to help.
 Have a question not covered here?
 Email us at firstname.lastname@example.org or call us at (888) 977-2229.

 How to get a breast pump through insurance?

 - Complete our intake form so that we can verify your insurance coverage.
-It takes less than 3 minutes to complete and we will verify your coverage.
+It takes only a few minutes to complete, and we will verify your coverage instantly.

 - Choose your breast pump model.
-We offer top brands, Lansinoh, Medela, and Spectra.
+We offer top brands like Lansinoh, Medela, and Spectra.
 We'll let you know which models are fully covered and which may require out-of-pocket expense.

 - We will work with you and your doctor to obtain a prescription for your breast pump.
 Once we receive your prescription, your order will ship!

 (Delays in shipment may result from insurance requirements or product availability.)

 What are the advantages of ordering my breast pump through 1 Natural Way?